lizdebiase/agile/README.md

 code writing.
 A large set of those rules are included in Visual Studio, grouped into different categories targeting specific coding issues such as security, design, Interoperability, globalizations and others.

-Idealy the best way to achieve this is to periodically run a tool on the codebase and publish the results on a dashboard in which we can track our project(s) quality.
-However, the feedback provided on the code that has possibly been merged hours ago.
-A decission was made to run the static code analysis on the local build process, so that any violations will be treated as errors.
-This way, the static analysis report is displayed at the local developer box and developers can fix the code before it is committed.

-Static analyzers look at code and find problems before the code is ran.
-They do high level checks such as enforcing syntax (for example, tabs instead of spaces).
-It also runs more holistic checks such as making sure your functions aren’t too complex. *JSHint* was used as the static code analyzer to analyze the front end code.

-*JSHint* is a program that flags suspicious usage in programs written in JavaScript.

-karma- javascript functional tests, checkout out our front end tests
+We used *JSHint* , a program that flags suspicious usage in programs to validate the frontend code.
+We wrote Karma- javascript functional tests for our frontend layer.

 These tests validate the user facing functionality of the site.
 _PhantomJS_ is used to execute the tests in a headless browser environment to increase speed.
 _Jasmine_ is also used to provide a full featured testing harness and clean readability.

-Execution is orchestrated through a Grunt task.
+Execution was orchestrated through a Grunt task.

 #7.Section 508 Testing